 The terminology used to describe wind direction can be confusing.
-We can refer to the direction the wind is blowing from, or we can describe the direction the wind is blowing towards.
-So a south wind is also a northward wind.
-It blows from the south and towards the north.
+We can refer to the direction the wind is blowing from (as meteorologists and weather forecasters typically do), or we can describe the direction the wind is blowing towards (which is more common in oceanography).
+So wind that blows from the south toward the north can be called a southerly wind or a northward wind.
 Remember that wind blowing parallel to the coast will cause upwelling or downwelling near the coast (review the introduction to Lab 8 if you need a refresher).

 Use the graph to answer the following questions.
 When you hover over a data point, a box will pop up with more information.
 You can zoom in and out of areas of the graph using the slider bar.
 Note that the wind data only shows the part of the wind parallel to the shore.
-Positive values (in red) indicate wind blowing toward the north (a “south wind”), and negative values (in blue) indicate wind blowing toward the south (a “north wind”).
+Positive values (in blue) indicate wind blowing toward the north (northward), and negative values (in red) indicate wind blowing toward the south (southward).

 Quick Check Questions

 - Do you see any correlation between wind direction and dissolved oxygen?
 If so, characterize the relationship.

 - Do you see any correlation between wind direction and temperature?
 If so, characterize the relationship.